 Photography by Aline Dubois

 For as long as she can recall Meredith Wing loved putting pen to paper, taking inspiration from the sartorially elite, she illustrated women in fancy dress.
 Throughout her education, her interest in fashion and illustration grew and after a series of breaks, including working with Coachella to sketch for big name brands, her passion has now eventuated into her full-time profession.
 Delicate and playful, her illustrations can’t help but put a smile on your face.
-We chat to illustrator Meredith Wing about how she came to find herself where she is today and her dreams for the future.
+We chat to illustrator Meredith Wing about her fashion, art and how she came to find herself where she is today and her dreams for the future.

 Tell us about your background, how did you arrive to where you are now, and when did your passion for your floral illustrations begin?

 I have been sketching for as long as memory serves.
 As a four-year-old girl, sitting at a little desk set up in our kitchen, I would draw from morning until evening.
 The content was always similar – women in fancy dresses and hats, decked out in ruffles, lace, buttons, feathers and all the details I could squeeze into a small space.

 My education was humanities-based with a sprinkle of visual arts.
 I was very involved in writing and the visual arts at my secondary school, Phillips Andover, and an English major at Barnard College.
 I adored anything sartorial, sensory, beautiful.
 Throughout college, I embraced the NYC fashion industry as much as time and skill-set would allow.
 I interned continuously at ready-to-wear design houses in NYC and attended New York Fashion Week to write little reviews in the Columbia Spectator.